-However, because of its notoriety, many opportunists are waiting to take advantage of someone who is distracted and not paying attention to their wallet.
-On the other hand, nearby Kloof Street has just as many restaurants with DJs and live music, but it is more relaxed and you are less likely to be seen as a target.
+However, because of its notoriety, many opportunists are waiting to take advantage of someone who is distracted and not paying attention to their wallet in these busy areas.
+On the other hand, just a short walk away, you’ll find nearby Kloof Street.
+This street has just as many restaurants with DJs and live music, but it’s more relaxed and you are less likely to be seen as a target.

 ✔ Another important tip, which applies to anywhere in the world, is to watch your drink and make sure it isn’t spiked.

 Due to the current state of the world, South Africa has a nationwide lockdown that requires most places to close before midnight.
 If you happen to stumble upon a bar or club in Cape Town that is open later than that, be aware that they are operating illegally and that it may be dangerous.

 5. Is It Dangerous To Walk Around Cape Town?